-Tung oil is a drying oil that’s extracted from the tung tree, which is native to China and a few other Asian countries.
+Pure Tung oil is a drying oil that’s extracted from the seed of the tung tree, which is native to China and a few other Asian countries.
 The oil has been used for centuries as a water-resistant finish for boats and other wooden objects, as well as to finish stone.
-Tung oil is an excellent alternative to other drying oils, such as walnut, linseed, soy, and others.
+Pure Tung oil is an excellent alternative to other drying oils, such as walnut, linseed and soy.

-On top of producing a beautiful and protective finish, tung oil is also a popular choice for projects because it’s versatile, easy to use, and environmentally friendly.
+On top of producing a beautiful and protective finish, tung oil is also a popular choice for projects because it is versatile, easy to use, and environmentally friendly.
 If you want to know more about tung oil and how to use it, then you’ve come to the right place!

 Top Benefits of Using Tung Oil as a Finish